directembedding/directembedding/README.md

 This library provides **one** effortless logic for the reification of embedded DSLs in Scala.
 It does not require the DSL author to:

 - have knowledge of the [Reflection API](http://docs.scala-lang.org/overviews/reflection/overview.html)
-- take care of overloading resolution himself
+- take care of overloading resolution by himself
-- write code relying on the types of the arguments
-- write code relying on the count of the arguments
+- write code relying on the types and the count of the arguments
 - write verbose code
 - duplicate code